tyh835/PyJam/README.md

 `jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
 Configures the bucket if it already exists.

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
 Removes previous files.

+## Options

+`--region` specifies the AWS region of the resources.

+`--profile` specifies the AWS profile to use as credentials.

 ## Installation